 Real Traveller Average Daily Spend: £45

 Avoiding tourist traps is crucial if you want to save your pennies so don't just grab a seat at any old restaurant chain in Leicester Sqaure because you're tired and hungry.
 Do a bit of research online before you head out to ensure you get a quality meal at a good price (they do exist).

-Franco Manca is the favourite restuarant with WeSwap travellers who clearly have an eye for a bargain.
-This place serves up delicious sour dour pizza pie, and at super-reasonable prices.
-There are over 15 FM’s across London now but the original one in Brixton Market is still the best.
-It’s also a great excuse to head down to the end of the Victoria Line and visit one of London’s most vibrant areas, Brixton.
+Franco Manca is the favourite restaurant with WeSwap travellers who clearly have an eye for a bargain.
+This place serves up delicious sourdough pizza pie, and at super-reasonable prices.
+There are over 15 FM's across London now but the original one in Brixton Market is still the best.
+It's also a great excuse to head down to the end of the Victoria Line and visit one of London's most vibrant areas, Brixton.

 Outside seating at the Serpentine Bar and Kitchen offers lovely views over Hyde Park's famous lake.
 Hyde Park is one of London's great city centre parks.
 It's nice to get some green in your life.
 Regent's Park and Hampstead Heath are also stunning and if the sun's out.
 Money can be saved if you opt for a scenic picnic, remember.